canibanoglu/tango_with_django_book/chapters/cookie.rst

 ---------
 - Change your cookies from client side to server side to make your application more secure.
 Clear the browser's cache and cookies, then check to make sure can't see the ``last_visit`` and ``visits`` variables in the browser.
 Note you will still see the ``sessionid`` cookie.
 - Update the *about* page view and template telling the visitors how many times they have visited the site.
 - Include in this page a count of the number of times the user has visited the page, utilising the cookie we created above.
-Hint: You'll have to pass the value from the cookie to the template context for it to be rendered as part of the page (see below)

 Hint
 ....

+You'll have to pass the value from the cookie to the template context for it to be rendered as part of the page:

 .. code-block:: python